Mohitsinghparmarg/Episode-03-Laying-the-Foundation/Episode-03-Laying the Foundation/README.md

 Babel is responsible for transforming JSX syntax into regular JavaScript, while Parcel provides a convenient bundling solution that automatically applies Babel transformations, making it easier for developers to work with JSX in their projects without manual configuration.

--> Components
+-> Components:
 components are fundamental to building applications with React, providing a structured and modular approach to building user interfaces.
 They promote code reuse, maintainability, and scalability, making it easier to develop and maintain complex applications.

--> Functional Components
+-> Functional Components:
    functional components offer a simpler, more lightweight approach to building UI components in React.
 They are a key feature of modern React development, offering improved performance, reusability, and a more functional programming style.

--> Composing Components
+-> Composing Components:
     Composing components in React refers to the practice of combining multiple smaller components together to create more complex and feature-rich user interfaces.
 This approach leverages the modularity and reusability of components to build UIs in a hierarchical and